SilasReinagel/silasreinagel.github.io/_posts/2018-10-15-elegant-ab-tests.md

 ----

-How can we have an elegant design that doesn't requires wedging in new conditionals into existing code? **Build two new objects, and leave the original intact.** One new object will be the new way to present the Delivery Address.
-The other new object will encapsulate the A/B Selection for a given customer
+How can we have an elegant design that doesn't require wedging in new conditionals into existing code? **Build two new objects, and leave the original intact.** One new object will be the new way to perform the business operation.
+The other new object will encapsulate the A/B Selection for a given customer.

 ```